top of page

 Tasty Colors

 When I was young, I thought cooking and drawing were not related to each other at all.
-It wasn't until I became an adult and started cooking for myself that I discovered that making food and making visual art is similar in many ways.
+It wasn't until I became an adult and started cooking for myself that I discovered that making food and making visual art are similar in many ways.
 Creativity lives in all of us and different people express it in different ways.
-In this visual presentation, we will explore how our creativity can help us connect with each other and find joy within ourselves in hopes that everyone can open themselves up to becoming more creative.
+In this visual presentation, we will explore how our creativity can help us connect and find joy within ourselves in hopes that everyone can open themselves up to becoming more creative.

 Asian American Identity